carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > second.
 For reference, bioconda is a channel for the conda package manager specializing in
 > bioinformatics software.
 For those interested in learning more about the Bioconda project,
 > checkout the project's [GitHub](https://bioconda.github.io/) page.
+>
+> Please note that in our example, adding `bioconda` channel is irrelevant because `scipy` is no longer available on `bioconda` channel.
 {: .callout}

 ## My package isn't available on the `defaults` channel!
 What should I do?